get in touch

 firstname.lastname@example.org: PO Box 553, Crows Nest, NSW 1585

-In Nepal, children as young as 11 carry heavy loads for days at a time and have no chance of receiving the benefits of a basic education.
-In response to this need, our Quality Education program, operating in one of the poorest regions of rural Nepal, helps ensure that all children have access to primary education and is closely aligned to U.N Millennium Development Goal 2 - that all primary school children should have access to full time education.
+In remote communities like the Everest region of Nepal, children as young as 11 carry heavy loads for days at a time and have no chance of receiving the benefits of a basic education.
+In response to this need, our flagship Teacher Training and Quality Education program, operating in one of the poorest regions of rural Nepal, helps ensure that all children have access to primary education.

-This far reaching program extends educational opportunities beyond the well resourced Upper Solu Khumbu region in the vicinity of Mt Everest and focuses on the impoverished districts of the Lower Solu Khumbu that are in dire need of educational support.
+This far reaching program extends educational opportunities beyond the well resourced upper region in the vicinity of Mt Everest and focuses on the impoverished districts of the lower Solukhumbu (Everest) that are in dire need of educational support.
 The key challenge facing education in rural districts of Nepal is not building more schools but improving the quality of the education delivered, so children are equipped with the kind of education that changes lives.

 This 15-year program aims to help over 42,000 children and 1700 teachers in over 300 schools.
 We are deeply proud of the difference made so far including the training of 1050 teachers in over 200 schools resulting in:

-As part of our TTQE program, we supply school scholarships for children in the greatest need of educational support.
+As part of our TTQE program, we also provide community based education assistance for children in the greatest need of educational support.
 There are many families living away from the major tourist trails that cannot afford to send their children to school.
-Additional expenses such as school uniforms, lunches and text books make school out of reach for many of these families however through this program we are helping to bridge the gap.
-We currently support 500 children to receive an education with a priority focus on girls, disabled children and dalit (untouchable) boys
+Additional expenses such as school uniforms, lunches and text books make school out of reach for many of these families however through this program we are helping to bridge the gap with a priority focus on girls, disabled children and dalit (untouchable) boys.

-Educational materials are also an important component of our Quality Education program and critical to its long-term success.
-For many of these schools in this remote region, books are a rare luxury and stationery often unheard of.
-The AHF is supporting these schools with a regular supply of the necessary basics including pens, paper, writing books and textbooks.
+Educational materials are also an important component of the AHF Quality Education program and critical to its long-term success.
+For many of these schools in this remote region, books are a rare luxury and stationery is often unheard of.
+The AHF is supporting these schools with a regular supply of necessary basics including pens, paper, writing books and textbooks.

-In memory of AHF Founder and Director Lincoln Hall, we have also recently launched a new project that will serve to further strengthen our Solu Khumbu Health program.
-The project will support maternal health care and service delivery for pregnant women, mothers and newborn babies.
+In the lower Solukhumbu region we support maternal health care and service delivery for pregnant women, mothers and newborn babies, otherwise cut off from basic healthcare.
 The project covers both antenatal and post natal care and involves funding and training two dedicated maternal heath care nurses for the region.

 Zanskar is one of the most remote regions in the entire Himalaya.
 It is a region of Ladakh in the Indian Himalaya and during winter the heavy snows cut it off from the outside world for over six months of the year.
-During this time medical facilities are non-existent and villagers rely heavily on the amchi - traditional medical healers - for primary health care.
-Sadly, the region has unacceptable rates of infant mortality, often as high as one in two children.
-Our aim is to decrease these tragic rates of infant mortality and assist with improving maternal healthcare in the region – both of which are part of the UN Millennium Development Goals.
+During this time medical facilities are non-existent and the region has unacceptable rates of infant mortality, often as high as one in two children.
+Our aim is to decrease these tragic rates of infant mortality and assist with improving maternal healthcare in the region.

-The response of the female amchi has been particularly encouraging, with many undertaking further training in the government hospital in Leh, the capital of Ladakh as well as monitoring prenatal visits births in their own villages, educating new mothers and passing on their knowledge to other community members.
+The response to this training by the female amchi has been particularly encouraging, with many undertaking further training in the government hospital in Leh, as well as monitoring prenatal visits births in their own villages, educating new mothers and passing on their knowledge to other community members.

-In 1974, Snow Leopards were internationally declared an endangered species however today the population continues to decline.
-There may be as few as 3500 leopards left in the 12 countries in which they are still found and many of these are found across the Himalaya.
-Humans are largely responsible for the Snow Leopards decline - poachers hunt them for their pelts, body parts are used for traditional medicines and the leopards often come into conflict with local farmers.
+There may be as few as 3500 snow leopards left in the world and many of these are found across the Himalaya.
+Humans are largely responsible for the Snow Leopard decline - poachers hunt them for their pelts, body parts are used for traditional medicines and the leopards often come into conflict with local farmers.
 The AHF is working closely with the Snow Leopard Conservancy to protect the endangered snow leopard through partnerships with local communities in India, Nepal and Bhutan.

 The SLC supports community-based protection of these big cats through grass-roots conservation initiatives, environmental education, training of herders in wildlife monitoring and research blending traditional knowledge and modern science.

 Conservation and education activities are designed in consultation with local communities, building foundations for locally driven wildlife conservation.
-Through this partnership, we provide basic training in improved animal husbandry and other livelihood skills to eliminate the threat of poaching and unnecessary killing of snow leopards.
+Through this partnership, we provide basic training in improved animal husbandry, farm corral construction and other livelihood skills to eliminate the threat of poaching and unnecessary killing of snow leopards.